Welcome

 Test scenario

-Let’s take a simple example where we push a text message with a header to our cluster.
+Let’s take a simple example: pushing a text message with a header to our cluster.

 Injection profile